 Date:

 Original Contractor/Grantee Name:

 Contract/Grant #:

 Subcontractor Name:

 Scope of Subcontracted Services:

-Is any portion of the work being outsourced outs TYES TO NO (If yes, do not proceed) All vendors under contract, grant, or agreement of the performance and compliance of their subcont Conditions in Attachment C. This document cer agreement with the State expectation and has concompliance (or has a compliance plan on file) in with the State of Vermont, are responsible for tractors with the Standard State Terms and tifies that the Vendor is aware of and in infirmed the subcontractor is in full

-payment of any taxes due to the State of owe, is in good standing, or is in compliance t due to the State of Vermont.

-In accordance with State Standard Contract Provany sums which the subcontractor owes the State Agreement; provided, however, that any set off a shall be in accordance with the procedures more e against any sums due the Vendor under this of amounts due the State of Vermont as taxes

-Signature of Subcontractor Date

-Signature of Vendor Date

-Received by DVHA Business Office Date
+Is any portion of the work being outsourced outside ☐ YES ☐ NO (If yes, do not proceed) All vendors under contract, grant, or agreement we the performance and compliance of their subcontractions in Attachment C. This document certification and the state expectation and has confice compliance (or has a compliance plan on file) in respectively. ith the State of Vermont, are responsible for actors with the Standard State Terms and fies that the Vendor is aware of and in firmed the subcontractor is in full □ Subcontractor does not owe, is in good state payment of any taxes due to the State of V □ Subcontractor (if an individual) does not on with a plan for payment of Child Support of Subcontractor is not on the State's disbarrance Termont owe, is in good standing, or is in compliance due to the State of Vermont.
+In accordance with State Standard Contract Provisany sums which the subcontractor owes the State Agreement; provided, however, that any set off of shall be in accordance with the procedures more s against any sums due the Vendor under this amounts due the State of Vermont as taxes Signature of Subcontractor Date Signature of Vendor Received by DVHA Business Office